 Judge Michael A. Coffey, born in Austin, is the full-time judge at the Downtown Austin Community Court (DACC)

-The case management staff of ten provides intensive case management services to homeless clients of the court.
+The case management staff of ten provides intensive case management services to clients of the court who are experiencing homelessness

 Case Management staff:

 Christopher Anderson, LCSW - Clinical Case Manager Supervisor

 Kate Ballew, LMSW - Clinical Case Manager

 Mikaela Frissell, LMSW - Clinical Case Manager